BlogHow Eco-Friendly Are Impossible Burgers?

 How Eco-Friendly Are Impossible Burgers?

-We took a look into Impossible Burger's ingredients to uncover how eco-friendly the meatless patties are.
+We took a look into Impossible Burger ingredients and sustainability to uncover how eco-friendly the beloved meatless patties are.

 If you're looking to make sustainable food swaps, but you're not exactly sure if Impossible Burgers are the right move, here's everything you need to know.